lunchly/slack-bot/readme.md

 ```

-### Configure
+### Configuration

-Once you have complete the above steps your instance of Lunchly is ready to be configured.
-A list of channels to monitor and their associated ZeroCater account IDs is required.
-Your ZeroCater account ID can be found in the URL of your account's meal page.
+Lunchly configuration is kept inside of a _/sites.json_ file in the project room.
+This file defines a list of channels to monitor and their associated ZeroCater account IDs.

+> Your ZeroCater account ID can be found in the URL of your account's meal page.

 1. Copy `sites.example.json` to `sites.json` and replace with your values.